ericPantarotto/react_ultimateCourse/_notes/notes.md

 #### IIFE using Arrow Function with parameter

 **<span style='color: #a3842c'>Link:** [https://medium.com/@rabailzaheer/iife-explained-immediately-invoked-function-expressions-fccd8f53123d]

+### Array filter method

+If the result of the condition is true, then that element will go into the filtered array, if false it's filtered out
 <!---
 [comment]: it works with text, you can rename it how you want